Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 2 - Random Color Generator

 A simple JavaScript application that changes the background color randomly with a button click and displays the current selected color.

+### Day 3 - Digital Clock

+A real-time digital clock that displays the current hour, minute, and second using JavaScript Date objects and intervals.